 Describe other actions taken to foster and maintain affordable housing.
 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
-91.320(i)
+91.320(j)

-The Sonoma County Community Development Commission continues to support and fund the housing rehabilitation program, which is mostly dedicated to rehab low-income senior housing.
-We continue to support first time homebuyers programs through our community partners by providing financial assistance for new housing developments and low-income housing resales.
-CDC also, provides funding to projects with the highest leveraging points to maximize its investment in an effort to foster and maintain affordable Housing.
+The Commission continues to support and fund the housing rehabilitation program, which is mostly dedicated to rehab low-income senior housing.
+The Commission continues to support first time homebuyer programs through non-HOME funds with our community partners by providing financial assistance for new housing developments and low-income housing resales.
+The Commission also provides funding to projects with the highest leveraging points to maximize its investment in an effort to foster and maintain affordable housing.